-In order to market and sell our drugs in the European Union and many other jurisdictions, we, and any collaborators we may have in the future, must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
+In order to market and sell our products in the European Union and many other foreign jurisdictions, we or our potential third-party collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
-The marketing approval process outside of the United States generally includes all of the risks associated with obtaining FDA approval.
-In addition, in many countries outside of the United States, it is required that the drug be approved for reimbursement before the drug can be approved for sale in that country.
-We, and any collaborators we may have in the future, may not obtain approvals from regulatory authorities outside of the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside of the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+The regulatory approval process outside of the United States generally includes all of the risks associated with obtaining FDA approval.
+In addition, in many countries outside of the United States, it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
+We or our potential third-party collaborators may not obtain approvals from regulatory authorities outside of the United States on a timely basis, if at all.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in other countries.
+We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.

-Additionally, on June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as Brexit.
-On March 29, 2017, the United Kingdom formally notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
-Since a significant proportion of the regulatory framework in the United Kingdom is derived from European Union directives and regulations, Brexit could materially impact the regulatory regime with respect to the approval of our product candidates in the United Kingdom or the European Union.
-Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, would prevent us from commercializing our product candidates in the United Kingdom and/or the European Union and restrict our ability to generate revenue and achieve and sustain profitability.
-If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the United Kingdom and/or European Union for our product candidates, which could significantly and materially harm our business.
+Additionally, we could face heightened risks with respect to seeking marketing approval in the United Kingdom as a result of the recent withdrawal of the United Kingdom from the European Union, commonly referred to as Brexit.
+On June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as Brexit.
+Following protracted negotiations, the United Kingdom left the European Union on January 31, 2020.
+Under the withdrawal agreement, there is a transitional period until December 31, 2020 (extendable up to two years).
+Discussions between the United Kingdom and the European Union have so far mainly focused on finalizing withdrawal issues and transition agreements but have been extremely difficult to date.
+To date, only an outline of a trade agreement has been reached.
+Much remains open but the Prime Minister has indicated that the United Kingdom will not seek to extend the transitional period beyond the end of 2020.
+If no trade agreement has been reached before the end of the transitional period, there may be significant market and economic disruption.
+The Prime Minister has also indicated that the UK will not accept high regulatory alignment with the European Union.
+Since a significant proportion of the regulatory framework in the United Kingdom is derived from European Union.
+Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, would prevent us from commercializing any product candidates in the United Kingdom and/or the European Union and restrict our ability to generate revenue and achieve and sustain profitability.
+If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the United Kingdom and/or European Union for any product candidates, which could significantly and materially harm our business.